lineartimer/WebAppStarterPack/doc/notes.md

 string str3 = $"{str1} and {str2}";

 Use
-- GitHub CoPilot
+- GitHub Copilot
 - Implicitly typed local variables (var)
-- LINQ in conjunction with for loops to query lists
+- Linq in conjunction with for loops to query lists
 - File-scoped namespaces
 - Object initializers
+- Null conditional operator (?., ?[])
+- Null coalescing operator (??)
 - (Primary constructors)

-Null-forgiving operator: !

-Your basically telling the compiler: "Trust me, this isn't null!"
+Null-forgiving operator (!): You're telling the compiler "Trust me, this isn't null!"

 Property initialization:

 public int Count { get; set; } = 0;

+With the dynamic keyword, the compiler will skip type checking for the variable at compile time.
+Any operations on the object are resolved dynamically.

 ## ASP.NET Core

+Middleware components can be used to write common functionality that executes for every request.
+When a component finished processing a request, it passes it on to the next component in the pipeline.

+Dependeny Injection (DI) is a design pattern used to manage the creation and lifetime of objects (dependencies) and inject them into classes that need them.
+DI helps with testability because mock dependencies can be injected during testing.

+Using asynchronous methods is a best practice in production-grade modern ASP.NET Core applications, especially when interacting with databases.
+They don't block the thread and they scale better because they allow the server to handle more requests simultaneously.
+This improves responsiveness.

+DTOs (Data Transfer Object) only contain the information needed for specific operations (e.g. there can be a User model that contains all user information and a UserDto class that only contains the user name and the password).

 The curl command can be used to call an endpoint.
 The body of the request can be saved in a json file (adding the verbose option will return the http response status too):